-During 2018, we will offer residency to a total of 16 creative people — 12 writers and four visual artists.
-We’ll host three two-week residency periods for a total of 12 writers/artists and one special one-week residency period for a total of 4 parent artists during September.
-Applications will open up December 15, 2017 and run to February 15, 2018, via Submittable.
+During 2019, we will offer residency to a total of 20 creative people — 14-16 writers and four to six visual artists.
+We’ll host four two-week residency periods for a total of 12 writers/artists and one special one-week residency period for four parent artists in September.
+Applications will open up December 15, 2018 and run to February 15, 2019, via Submittable.

 Residency dates are as follows:

 We provide accepted applicants with space and time to create new work without the interruptions of normal life and with the bonus of healthy meals prepared by culinary volunteers, with menus designed to accommodate residents’ food challenges and including as much local and organic food as we can reasonably source.
-Past volunteer chefs have included organic farmers, graduate nutrition students from Bastyr and Colorado-based dietetics programs, as well as food-savvy board members and artistic nomads with chef skills.
-We have worked with Furrow Horse Farm and Best Family Farms for most of our produce.
+Past volunteer chefs have included organic farmers, graduate nutrition students from Bastyr University and Colorado-based dietetics programs, as well as food-savvy board members and artistic nomads with chef skills.
+We proudly invest in local, organic produce and eggs from Frey Family Farm.

 During each residency, we host visiting artists at presentations open to the public.
 Additionally, during each residency period we hold a resident reading/art sharing evening — this is not mandatory, but it’s a fun way to share new work with the local community and gather feedback from fresh eyes and ears.